evilcomputer12/osdp-acess-controller-poc-public/docs/DB2_PROJECT_REPORT.md

 4. record card and keypad events,
 5. keep audit logs of access attempts,
 6. provide a user interface for configuration and debugging,
-7. persist data in a database that supports both administrative records and high-volume event logs.
+7. persist both administrative records and high-volume operational logs.

-The problem is that these requirements naturally mix structured administrative data and semi-structured operational data.
-Users, credentials, and schedules are relatively stable.
-Reader state changes frequently.
-Raw hardware events are heterogeneous and append-heavy.
-Diagnostic logs are useful during debugging but do not fit neatly into a fixed relational table set unless the schema becomes verbose and rigid.
+Some of that data is stable, like users and credentials.
+Some of it changes constantly, like reader state and hardware event logs.
+Diagnostic logs are especially useful during debugging, but they do not fit neatly into a rigid relational structure without making the schema awkward and overly verbose.

-This project addresses that problem by using MongoDB as the persistence layer for a real OSDP controller proof of concept.
+That is why I used MongoDB as the persistence layer for this proof-of-concept controller.

 ## 1.3 Project Scope